DenisTognolo/RPC-Portioning-Line/README.md

 ### Download this packadge
-You can simply download this packadge by the following command, typing it inside your bash.
+You can simply download this packadge using the following command, typing it inside your bash.

 ```bash
 git clone https://github.com/DenisTognolo/RPC-Portioning-Line.git